 An interview with Peter Jenkins, on the issues relating to confidentiality in therapeutic work with children and young people.
 This is a complex topic, but Peter conveys some key messages about the value of this counselling with force and clarity.

 The interview covers a broad range of issues which will be of direct value to practitioners in this challenging field, whether as therapists, trainers, lecturers, managers or supervisors.
 Peter provides a strong case for building and maintaining high levels of confidentiality in therapeutic work with children and young people, based on research findings and on recent case law.

-Themes covered include: Ethical issues in working with children and young people, Good practice for counselling in schools, Information-sharing and child protection, Disclosures of abuse and pre-trial therapy, Data protection and access to records of therapy by the courts, police and solicitors, Access to records of therapy by parents and children and Therapy as a confidential space.
+Themes covered include: Ethical issues in working with children and young people; good practice for counselling in schools; information-sharing and child protection; disclosures of abuse and pre-trial therapy; data protection and access to records of therapy by the courts, police and solicitors; access to records of therapy by parents and children plus therapy as a confidential space.